Generic name: ixazomib [ ix-AZ-oh-mib ]

 Keep your medicine in the original package until you are ready to use it.

-It is very important that your doctor check you at regular visits while you are using ixazomib to make sure that the medicine is working properly.
+It is very important that your doctor check you at regular visits while you are using this medicine to make sure that the medicine is working properly.
 Blood tests may be needed to check for unwanted effects.

-Using ixazomib while you are pregnant can harm your unborn baby.
-Use an effective form of birth control while you are using ixazomib and for 90 days after your final dose to keep from getting pregnant.
+Using this medicine while you are pregnant can harm your unborn baby.
+If you are a woman who can get pregnant, your doctor may do tests to make sure you are not pregnant before starting treatment.
+Use an effective form of birth control while you are using this medicine and for 90 days after your final dose to keep from getting pregnant.
+Males who are taking this medicine, with female partners who can become pregnant must use effective birth control during treatment and for at least 90 days after the last dose of this medicine.
 If you think you have become pregnant while using the medicine, tell your doctor right away.

 This can lower the number of your platelets, which are necessary for proper blood clotting.
-Check with your doctor immediately if you notice any unusual bleeding or bruising, black, tarry stools, or pinpoint red spots on your skin while receiving ixazomib.
+Check with your doctor immediately if you notice any unusual bleeding or bruising, black, tarry stools, or pinpoint red spots on your skin while receiving this medicine.

 Cancer medicines can cause diarrhea, constipation, nausea, or vomiting in most people, sometimes even after receiving medicines to prevent it.
 Ask your doctor or nurse about other ways to control these side effects.